-Southern resident killer whales’ inbreeding may devastate the population
+Southern-resident killer whales’ inbreeding may devastate the population

 Just two males fathered more than half the calves born since 1990 to Puget Sound’s killer-whale population, and few females are giving birth in the three pods.

-Just two male whales fathered more than half the calves born since 1990 in the population of southern resident killer whales, a sign of inbreeding, scientists have learned.
+Just two male whales fathered more than half the calves born since 1990 in the population of southern-resident killer whales, a sign of inbreeding, scientists have learned.

 “It was a shocker to find out two guys are doing all of the work,” said Ken Balcomb, director of the Center for Whale Research and an author on a paper published this week in the peer-reviewed scientific journal Animal Conservation.
 The findings are based on a new genetic analysis of the whales that frequent Washington’s Salish Sea and Puget Sound.